spwhitton/git-remote-gcrypt/README.rst

     whereas plain rsync uses either ``user@host:path`` or ``rsync://user@host/path``.

-rclone URIs
+rclone backend
-    The URI format for the rclone backend is the same as rclone URI, ``rclone://<rclone-uri>``, and require to add the corresponding remote in the rclone configuration.
+    In addition to adding the rclone backend as a remote with URI like ``gcrypt::rclone://remote:subdir``, you must add the remote to the rclone configuration too.
+This is typically done by executing ``rclone config``.
+See rclone(1).

-    Please refer to the rclone documentation for more information.
+    The rclone backend is considered experimental and is for early adoptors only.
+You have been warned.

 Repository format
 .................